zeroc-ice/icee/BuildInstructions.md

 Ice-E is supported on Linux, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][1].

+For instructions on how to setup the cross development environment required to build Ice-E refer to [Setting up cross development environment][2] in Ice-E release notes.

 ### Third-Party Libraries

 Ice-E depends on the bzip2 and openssl libraries.
 For your convenience we